CYBV-473-Violent-Python/cybv-473-fa25-106-107-206-207-intro-to-git/BrandonTogliatti.md

 The video in the intro-to-git file is incredibly helpful, and I'm hoping to watch it a couple times to understand all of the information contained within that video, even if it is a crash course.

+The link to my profile README is: [togliatti-zona](https://github.com/togliatti-zona/togliatti-zona)